Chang: A Drama of the Wilderness

-Chang: A Drama of the Wilderness, also known simply as Chang (from Thai ช้าง, "elephant") is a silent film about a poor farmer in northern Nan Province (northern Thailand) and his daily struggle for survival in the jungle.
+Chang: A Drama of the Wilderness, also known simply as Chang (from Thai ช้าง, "elephant") is a 1927 American silent documentary film about a poor farmer in northern Nan Province (northern Thailand) and his daily struggle for survival in the jungle.
 The film was directed by Merian C. Cooper and Ernest B. Schoedsack.
-It was released by Famous Players-Lasky, a division of Paramount Pictures.
+It was released by Famous Players–Lasky, a division of Paramount Pictures.

 Plot

 Kru, the farmer depicted in the film, battles leopards, tigers, and even a herd of elephants, all of which pose a constant threat to his livelihood.
 As filmmakers, Cooper and Schoedsack attempted to capture real life with their cameras, though they often re-staged events that had not been captured adequately on film.
 The danger was real to all the people and animals involved.
 Tigers, leopards, and bears are slaughtered on camera, while the film's climax shows Kru's house being demolished by a stampeding elephant.